By ProFellow Founder, Dr. Vicki Johnson

 Another piece of advice I give to fellowship applicants, particularly those applying to a fellowship abroad, is figure out a way to incorporate travel in your research.
 You can propose a project that will chain you to a desk or a lab bench 5 days a week, but why not propose a project that requires focus groups, interviews or observations in different parts of the country?
 Your fellowship may allow you to travel on weekends, but if you can, make travel part of your job.
 That’s what I did.

 The best tip to writing a strong project or research proposal for your fellowship application is the knowledge that you don’t necessarily need to do exactly what you proposed once you win the fellowship.
-What is important is your ability to effectively convey an idea and an approach.
+Project goals often change once they are started due to new information or opportunities, resource constraints, or an improved focus.
+For the application, what is most important is your ability to effectively convey an idea and an approach.
 For fellowship committees, the strength and effectiveness of your project proposal is the best indicator of your success.

 Dr. Vicki Johnson is Founder and CEO of ProFellow, the world’s leading online resource for professional and academic fellowships.
 She is a four-time fellow, top Ph.D. scholar, Fulbright recipient and an award-winning social entrepreneur.
 She is the Creator and Director of Fully Funded, an award-winning online course and mentorship program for graduate school applicants seeking to find and win full funding.

 © Victoria Johnson / ProFellow, LLC 2012, all rights reserved.